 - Identify and specify standards for the goods or services the Grant Applicant desires.
-Invitations for bids or requests for proposals must be clearly written and must describe the technical requirements of the equipment or services; - Obtain an independent cost estimate for the goods or services; - Seek competitive offers to obtain the best possible quality at the best possible price. - Promote the maximum use of small (SBE), minority-owned (MBE), and women-owned businesses (WBE), and Section 3 businesses using suggestions found in Chapter 10 Civil Rights; - Have adequate quality assurance and oversight systems in place to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders; - Review all procurements to avoid unnecessary and duplicative purchases and to ensure costs are reasonable: and - Use a written agreement that clearly states the responsibilities of each party; the method of contracting, fixed price, cost plus fixed fee, purchase orders, etc. should be appropriate.
+Invitations for bids or requests for proposals must be clearly written and must describe the technical requirements of the equipment or services; - Obtain an independent cost estimate for the goods or services; - Seek competitive offers to obtain the best possible quality at the best possible price. - Promote the maximum use of small (SBE), minority-owned (MBE), women-owned businesses (WBE), and Section 3 businesses using suggestions found in Chapter 10 Civil Rights; NOTE: While Grant Recipients should actively take steps to encourage proposals from historically underutilized businesses (HUB) and are expected to comply with applicable provisions of the Texas Government Code and Local Government Code, the selection criteria must not advantage a respondent based on their HUB status or any similar designation including but not limited to Diversity, Equity and Inclusion (D.E.I.) policies. - Have adequate quality assurance and oversight systems in place to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders; - Review all procurements to avoid unnecessary and duplicative purchases and to ensure costs are reasonable; and - Use a written agreement that clearly states the responsibilities of each party; the method of contracting, fixed price, cost plus fixed fee, purchase orders, etc. should be appropriate.